Academic Catalogs

 1. Be a California resident or meet AB540/California Dream Act requirements.

-4. Under the age of 26 at the commencement of any academic year in which they participate in NextUp.
+3. Under the age of 26 at the commencement of any academic year in which they participate in NextUp. * Guardian Scholars: Were in the foster care or justice system for at least one day in your life.
+(Verification of Dependency Required).

-5. Enrolled in at least 9 units at the time of acceptance into NextUp or .75 time as defined by the college.
-Students whose DSPS education plan requires they take less than 9 units are eligible for NextUp.
+4. Enrolled in at least 9 units at the time of acceptance into NextUp or .75 time as defined by the college.
+Are enrolled in or planning to enroll in at least nine units or agree to an education plan with the future goal of enrolling in nine units.

 How Can I apply?